Learn how to build and strengthen customer relationships through text clubs for businesses; a communication program built around your goals.

 It would also technically make you a member of a text club.
 This might come as a surprise to you because perhaps the business you text with has branded their program as something different.
 But whether it’s called a rewards program, loyalty club, or VIP program, if you’ve consented to receive texts from an organization, you’re a part of what industry experts ultimately brand as a text club.

 As you’ve probably started to gather from the introduction, a text club is a group of contacts that an organization exchanges promotional or transactional messages with.
 Every member of the text club receives the same messages and promotions from the business thanks to a text marketing practice known as “mass texting.”
-But as a subscriber, the messages simply appear in your inbox as an individual.
+But as a contact, the messages simply appear in your inbox as an individual.

 Text clubs work a little differently for each business.
 How it’s structured ultimately depends on your goals: increase sales, build customer loyalty, spread brand awareness, etc. However, the first step for every text club always begins with a text marketing provider (like us 😊).

 Also known as providers, organizations like SimpleTexting text-enable your business so you can send and manage mass texts on behalf of your organization.
 We do this by either text-enabling your existing 10-digit number, providing you with a new local number or toll-free number (and helping you register or verify it, respectively), or helping you provision a short code (like 711711) that’s unique to your business.